-- Discussed and approved the financial performance and corporate financial statements for financial year 2017, reviewed the quarterly financial statements, and discussed and approved the report on the half-yearly financial statements. - Reviewed the annual report on the mode of exercise of the internal control function and held various exchanges concerning the internal control function. - Periodically reviewed business operations and the results of the internal control and compliance function. - Reviewed the findings of the audit committee and the risk committee. - Determined the remuneration of the Chairman and of the Chief Executive Officer. - Reviewed the draft ECB decision concerning capital requirements. - Reviewed the ICAAP and ILAAP documents. - Reviewed and approved the recovery plan.
+- discussed and approved the financial performance and corporate financial statements for financial year 2018, reviewed the quarterly financial statements, and discussed and approved the report on the half-yearly financial statements. - reviewed the annual report on the mode of exercise of the internal control function and held various exchanges concerning the internal control function. - periodically reviewed business operations and the results of the internal control and compliance function. - reviewed the findings of the audit committee and the risk committee. - determined the remuneration of the Chairman and of the Chief Executive Officer. - reviewed the draft ECB decision concerning capital requirements. - reviewed the ICAAP and ILAAP documents. - determined the amount of the delegation of authority to be granted to the Chief Executive Officer with a view to the issuance of bonds. - reviewed the terms of issuance of the said bonds.

-- Reviewed the assessments carried out by the unit for the inspection of the portfolios of receivables pledged to CRH.
+- monitored the operations carried out by CRH, their level of coverage and compliance with applicable regulations. - reviewed and approved the recovery plan. - reviewed the assessments carried out by the unit for the inspection of the portfolios of receivables pledged to CRH.